Before hiring an Uber accident lawyer it is important to consider the following:

 Uber and Lyft Rideshare Insurance

 Both Uber and Lyft have very similar insurance coverage plans in the event that there is an accident involving a vehicle using their service.
 They are both required by the state to provide a minimum of coverage according to the aforementioned HB221 bill and do follow those requirements but there is still a great deal of confusion over how exactly the insurance coverage works depending on the accident situation.
-The differences in coverage can be split up into several different situations of app usage and ride status.
+The differences in coverage can be split up into several different situations of app usage and ride status based on Uber policies.
+The following is an analysis of the issues of Uber driver liability.

 - Uber or Lyft car accidents when the rideshare app is off and inactive